China sends warning to Taiwan with naval drills near island

 The fleet review last Thursday was held in the South China Sea, off the coast of Hainan province.

-Chinese officials have denounced the recent passage of a U.S. law encouraging more high-level contacts with Taiwan.
+Chinese officials have also denounced the recent passage of a U.S. law encouraging more high-level contacts with Taiwan.
 China says the Taiwan Travel Act violates U.S. commitments not to restore formal exchanges severed when Washington switched diplomatic recognition from Taipei to Beijing in 1979.

 An agreement to provide Taiwan with submarine manufacturing technology and the appointment of hawkish National Security Adviser John Bolton have also hardened views among anti-American nationalists in China.